Community Operation and Protective Services

 With seasonal, temporary, and full-time residents, it starts with watching out for each other.
 But for further security measures, COPS (the Community Operation and Protective Services Committee) was formed.
 This committee investigates, determines, and implements safety and security measures that can be taken on within communities to keep themselves safer.
 Scroll down to see the “Planning for a Safer Community” document (below the charter).

-FIREWORKS RESTRICTION within the Meadow Lake Community!
-EVER.
+THERE IS A FIREWORKS RESTRICTION within the Meadow Lake Community!
 If you own property in Meadow Lake or manage the renting of your property, please make sure your renters are aware of this policy.
 To report fireworks incidents in the Meadow Lake Community call North Star Security 406-290-3750 or the Flathead County Sheriff’s office at 406-758-5610 to request a deputy or to speak to Dispatch (non-emergency).

 Meadow Lake is part of nature’s playground.
 Wild animals do use Meadow Lake as a wildlife corridor throughout the year.
 You may encounter them as you walk the streets and trails in the area.
 Always stay alert and never leave children or pets unattended!